Your Holiday Essentials

 The Wars of the Roses became one of the most defining periods in English history.
 Lasting for 30 years (1455 – 1485), it split the country in two and the crown passed between five different monarchs from the houses of York and Lancaster, with the latter eventually winning and Henry Tudor establishing a new royal dynasty.
 During this tour we visit some of the key battlefields of the war mostly from the period of Yorkist dominance and the height of Edward IV’s power.
 The standout engagements being Towton, where defeat in the snow caused Henry VI to flee the country, and Hexham where Lancastrian strength in the North was all but wiped out in one blow.

-- With expert guide Dr John Sadler
+- With expert historian Dr John Sadler

 - Battles of Hexham, Stoke Field & Towton

 - See York Minster, Lincoln Cathedral & Middleham Castle

 Assemble at our York hotel at noon for a sandwich lunch and pre-tour briefing.
 Check in for three nights.
 We take a walking tour of Medieval York including York Minster, the Snickleways, the Ruins of St Mary's Abbey and the Richard III and Henry VII exhibitions at Monk and Micklegate Bars.